teachyourselfcoding/tp/docs/UserGuide.md

 Note:

++ Please ensure that your `MODULECODE` is a valid module code in NUS.
+  + There are 3 types of valid module codes.
+    * 6 characters long.
+The first 2 characters are alphabets.
+The last 4 characters are digits.
+Example: CS2113
+    * 7 characters long.
+The first 3 characters are alphabets.
+The last 4 characters are digits.
+Example: DSA4211
+    * 7 characters long.
+The first 2 characters are alphabets.
+The next 4 characters are digits.
+The last character is an alphabet.
+The  Example: CS2113T.
+    * Alphabets in the module code should be all in capital letters.
 + The input should match the order specified in the format
 + `FULL_SCORE` is  float, the maximum score the student can obtain of the assessment